-On the sidelines, Ferris head coach Tony Annese voiced his displeasure with his players’ involvement, and said he wants his players focused on themselves, not the other team.
+On the sidelines, Ferris head coach Tony Annese voiced his displeasure with his players’ involvement multiple times.
+He said after the game he wants his players focused on themselves, not the other team.

 “It’s very important to focus on the things that you need to do as a player on a team to help your team be successful and not get caught up in anything else,” Annese said.
 “I don’t know what’s going on out there, they were talking, we were talking, I don’t care.
 I really don’t care.
 What I do care about is for our team to play the way we need to play to be as good as we are capable of being.”

 The obvious underdog at 0-6 entering the game, Northwood started strong, scoring on their first drive to put the pressure on the Bulldogs.

 “They’ve played everybody tough this whole year,” Annese said.
 “They don’t care, truthfully, what their record is, they just play for the right reasons and they play hard and I knew they were going to be like that.”